 We’ve all been there.
-The plethora of decisions we’re confronted with every day is nothing short of astounding.
-And it wouldn’t be so awful if our choices were between black and white.
+The endless decisions we’re confronted with every day is nothing short of astounding.
+It wouldn’t be so awful if our choices were between black and white.
 The reality, however, is we’re forced to make decisions involving many shades of gray, making it increasingly difficult to decide on an option.
 Choosing can be overwhelming to say the least.
-Do you suffer decision fatigue?
-If so, here are 5 great tips to free up your brain power.
+What is decision fatigue.
+Here are 5 tips to lessen the load and free up your brain power.

 Follow the tips below to more effectively manage your decision fatigue:

 I don’t make important decisions at night.
 My thought processes are not sharp enough to make an effective choice.
 I think decisions, particularly important ones, are best made in the morning after a good night’s sleep.
 Our brains sort and file information while we sleep so we are best equipped to make decisions after a full night’s rest, especially ones where the outcome matters a lot.

 I know for me, solutions to intractable problems are far more apt to come when my mind isn’t distracted by the constant pressures of the day.
 Or when I’m in multi-tasking mode, which I typically am in all day, every day.
 Mornings bring with them renewed perspective, courage, and strength.
 Make your most important decisions in the morning.